Red-K0/NetCord_Docs/README.md

 </p>

 <p align="center">
-    ⭐ If you like this project, please consider giving it a star! ⭐
+    ⭐ Found NetCord helpful or inspiring?
+Show your support by giving it a star! ⭐
 </p>

 # Table of Contents